Optomechanical quantum entanglement mediated by acoustic phonon fields

-In this Letter, we investigate the entanglement dynamics of an experimentally feasible model comprising two spatially separated inductor-capacitor (LC) oscillators that are coupled to a long, partially metallized elastic strip via the optomechanical interaction; here, the elastic strip functions as a thermal phonon environment.
-A field theoretic description of the environment naturally leads to local, {\it spatially-dependent} couplings between the oscillators and the field modes.
-This then allows for an explicit analysis of the causal nature of the entanglement dynamics between the two oscillators arising from the finite elastic wave propagation speed in the elastic strip, analogous to the speed of light in vacuum.
+In this Letter, we investigate the entanglement dynamics of an experimentally feasible model comprising two spatially separated inductor-capacitor (LC) oscillators that are capacitively coupled to a long, partially metallized elastic strip via the optomechanical interaction \cite{aspelmeyer2014cavity}; here, the elastic strip functions as a thermal acoustic phonon environment.
+Hybrid quantum information platforms with acoustic phonons serving as the mediators have received increasing attention in recent years \cite{bienfait2019phonon,mirhosseini2020superconducting,dumur2021quantum,zivari2022chip}, in part due to their long coherence times \cite{maccabe2020nano} and much lower propagation speeds compared with photons \cite{delsing20192019}.
+While most studies have focused on single mode resonant phonon dynamics models, we instead adopt a field theoretic description of the elastic strip in our model, which naturally leads to local, spatially-dependent non-resonant couplings between the oscillators and the phonon field.
+This then allows for an explicit analysis of the causal nature of the entanglement dynamics between the two oscillators arising from the finite acoustic wave propagation speed in the elastic strip.
 Tracing out the elastic strip (phonon) degrees of freedom, we solve {\it exactly} for the quantum time evolution of the LC oscillators, with particular attention paid to the competing entanglement and dephasing/rephasing dynamics of the LC oscillators.
+In particular, we find that the two LC oscillators can become substantially entangled due to their couplings to the much lower frequency acoustic phonon modes, which can be engineered to have significantly low transmission loss rates \cite{ghadimi2018elastic}.